-The RCG has now endorsed phase 5 with commissioning targeted for Q4 2014.
+The RCG has now endorsed a project to reconfigure, upgrade and provide remote signal control for Gunnedah yard, with commissioning targeted for Q4 2014.
 This has allowed the deferral of construction of South Gunnedah loop by increasing the speed through Gunnedah yard.

 There is a correlation between increased speed and noise impact.
-Therefore to minimise the noise impact on surrounding residents a 40km/hr speed limit in the down (empty) direction which will still provide the required capacity for contracted volumes.
+To minimise the noise impact on surrounding residents, a 40km/hr speed limit in the down (empty) direction has been adopted, which will still provide the required capacity for contracted volumes while minimising the scope of noise mitigation required.